 - Tetanus-diptheria-pertussis (Tdap)

-Take the CDC vaccine worksheet to doctor’s appointments
+Bring the CDC vaccine schedule to doctor’s appointments

-The CDC created a handy vaccine worksheet that shows which vaccines are recommended at which ages.
-Print this out and take it to your senior’s doctor appointment.
-It will help you discuss which vaccines your senior needs.
+The CDC created a handy vaccine schedule that shows which vaccines are recommended at which ages.
+Print it out and take it to your older adult’s next doctor appointment.

 Pro tip: An easy way of taking notes is to circle the vaccines the doctor recommends.
-If their doctor isn’t giving the shots right away, now you’ll be sure to remember which ones are needed.
-If the doctor gives the vaccines right away, you can write down the date next to each vaccine and have your own record of when they were given.
+If your older adult isn’t getting the shots right away, you’ll be able to remember which ones are needed in the future.
+If they get the vaccines right away, you can write the date next to each vaccine they received and have your own record.

-CDC online vaccine finder creates a list for the doctor
+CDC online vaccine finder creates a custom list for doctors

 Another quick way to figure out which vaccines you should ask your senior’s doctor about is to take the CDC’s online vaccine quiz.
-Just answer 11 simple yes/no questions and you’ll get a list of results that you can print out and show the doctor.
+Answer 11 simple yes/no questions to get a list of recommended vaccines to print out and show to your older adult’s doctor.

 Recommended for you: